- Learn To Ride

 Only have a horse or two in your backyard?
 Premises identification is for all equine property owners.
 No herd or flock too small for a premises identification number.
 CLICK HERE to view the Manitoba Government article titled as such, dated December 12, 2011.
 How do I obtain a Premises ID number for my property?

 Identifying your premises is even simpler now!
-We now have an application form that is easier to use!
-You can type in your basic info, click on more ...
+We now have an application form that is ...

 English riding is a form of horse riding seen throughout the world.
 There are many variations, but all feature a flat English saddle without the deep seat, high back or saddle horn seen on a Western saddle nor the knee pads seen on an Australian Stock Saddle.
 Saddles within the various English disciplines are all designed to allow the horse the freedom to move in the optimal manner for a given task, ranging from classical dressage to horse racing.
 English bridles also vary in style based on discipline, but most feature some type of noseband as well as closed reins, buckled together at the ends, that prevents them from dropping on the ground if a rider becomes unseated.
 Clothing for riders in competition is usually based on traditional needs from which a specific style of riding developed, but most standards require, as a minimum, boots; breeches or jodhpurs; a shirt with some form of tie or stock; a hat, cap, or equestrian helmet; and a jacket.
 English riding is an equestrian discipline with many different ...